kawu/hhu-dl-materials-2020/encoding/README.md

 #### Method 1 (using one-hot encoding)

-**Note**: when you run the code below, do not be surprised to obtain different values in the randomly generated tensors.
+**Note**: When you run the code below, do not be surprised to obtain different values in the randomly generated tensors.

 ```python